20s/30s Group at Saint Mark's

 The 20s/30s group at Saint Mark’s meets monthly for our popular Simple Supper series.
 These get-togethers take place in the homes of our members or at the parish and are a really wonderful way to get to know one another better.
 The menu is as simple or as complicated as the host would like – the conversation is always engaging, the atmosphere relaxed, and there is plenty of laughter.
 We also always take the time to have Mass together with hearty, home-baked bread and a glass of simple red wine.
 If you’re new to Saint Mark’s and interested in getting to know this 20s/30s group better, or if you’ve been a member for a while now and want to grow your relationships here, these Simple Suppers are for you (and friends, roommates, neighbors, and work colleagues are always welcome!).

-This year, our home-based suppers will be on September 14, November 22, January 3, March 7, and May 2.
+For 2016-17, our home-based suppers will be on September 14, November 22, January 3, March 7, and May 2.
 Mark your calendars now!
 Interested in hosting or just want to RSVP?
 Contact Mother Erika Takacs.

 At the Parish